f5devcentral/xcmcndemoguide/README.rst

 .. figure:: assets/cloud_a_lb_website_sections.png

-Next let's navigate to **Applications** and proceed to the **Traffic Graph** to see the current traffic flow.
-It shows us traffic coming from clients to Cloud A through F5 PoP with SSL offloading which provides security and speed.
+Next, let's navigate to **Applications** and proceed to the **Traffic Graph** to see the current traffic flow.
+It shows us traffic coming from clients to Cloud A through F5 Distributed Cloud PoP with SSL offloading which provides security and speed.

 .. figure:: assets/app_traffic_1.png